 Another element to catch your interest at Namaskard is the sheer lack of vegetation and flora, caused by the high temperatures in the area, unworkable soil and steam that fills the atmosphere.
 The constant release of volcanic fumes has rendered the ground extremely sterile and acidic, making it unfit for any plant growth.

 GPS POINTS N65° 38′ 24.784″ W16° 49′ 19.788

-Námafjall is a mountain south of Námaskarð, whose east side is burnt yellow by the geothermal fumes.
+Námafjall is a geothermal area and a mountain south of Námaskarð, whose east side is burnt yellow by the geothermal fumes.
 For centuries, miners retrieved sulfur from the Hlíðarnámar at Námafjall for export.
 At the foothills of Námsfjall, you’ll find the Hverir Geothermal Area, a strip of hot springs also known as Hverarönd.
-Here you can spy a series of fumaroles, mud pots, and pools that range in color and are ever-changing.
+Here you can spy a series of fumaroles, mud pots and pools that range in color and are ever-changing.